 The Benefits of Dance for Kids

-According to the National Dance Education Organization (NDEO), dance is a powerful ally for developing many of the attributes of a growing child.
+According to the National Dance Education Organization (NDEO), dance is a powerful ally for developing many of the positive attributes of a growing child.
 Dance helps children mature physically, emotionally, socially and cognitively.

 Read what Livestrong.com says about “The Benefits of Dance for Kids.”